 ---|

-| Julian Macoveanu, PhD
+| Julian Macoveanu, Senior researcher, PhD

 ---|

-| Hanne Lie Kjærstad, Psychologist, PhDPostdoctoral researcher.
-My research focus is on investigating cognitive and neuroimaging predictors of mood episodes and illness onset in patients newly diagnosed with bipolar disorder and their unaffected relatives (part of the Bipolar Illness Onset study (BIO/PREDICT)).
-Additionally, I am conducting a pilot study to investigate a sensitive and ecologically valid measure of emotion regulation in patients with bipolar disorder using virtual reality (VERA).
-I have a BSc(Hon) from Victoria University of Wellington, New Zealand and a MSc and PhD from the University of Copenhagen.
+| Hanne Lie Kjærstad, Postdoctoral Researcher, Psychologist, PhDProgramme leader for research into biomarkers of mood disorders & trajectories, socio-emotional cognition & interventions.
+My research focus is on investigating cognitive and neuroimaging trajectories and predictors of prognosis and illness onset in patients with bipolar disorder and their unaffected first-degree relatives (part of the Bipolar Illness Onset study (BIO/PREDICT)).
+I am particularly interested in investigating the role of socio-emotional cognition and their neural underpinnings in mood disorders, using novel behavioral and virtual reality-based assessments.
+I have a BSc(Hon) (1st class) from Victoria University of Wellington, New Zealand and a MSc and PhD from the University of Copenhagen. |

 ---|

-| Anne Juul Bjertrup, Psychologist, PhD
+| Anne Juul Bjertrup, Postdoctoral Researcher, Psychologist, PhDProgramme leader for

 ---|